How do I know if I'm providing enough detail when answering interview questions?

 Dear Wary of Being Wordy,

-An ideal interview answer gives enough information to convey your accomplishments without overloading the interviewer with excess information.
+An ideal answer to an interview question gives enough information to convey your accomplishments without overloading the interviewer with excess information.
 So, how do you strike the right balance?

 S – Situation.
 What was the challenge or situation you found yourself in?